 “Dear Prudence” memorabilia has come to the fore in at least one instance.
 In 1987, nearly 20 years after the song first appeared, Lennon’s original handwritten copy of the 14 lines of verse from “Dear Prudence,” was sold at auction to an unidentified investor for $19,500.

-Stay tuned to this website for other stories on the history of music in contemporary culture.
 Other Beatles and Beatles-related stories at this website include: “Beatles’ Closed-Circuit Gig, March 1964,” “Nike & The Beatles, 1987-1989,” “Nike’s Revolution Ad, 1987-1988″ (video), and “Michael & McCartney, 1980s-2009.”
-See also, “Beatles History: Ten Stories,” a topics page with additional choices.
-Thanks for visiting – and please consider supporting this website.
-Thank you.
+See also, “Beatles History: 12 Stories,” a topics page with additional choices.
+Thanks for visiting – and if you like what you find here, please make a donation to help support the research and writing at this website.
+Thank you. – Jack Doyle

 Date Posted: 27 July 2009